techiediaries/techiediaries/_posts/2020/angular-9/bootstrap/2020-04-20-integrate-bootstrap-4-jquery-angular-10.md

 ],
 ```

 That's it.
-You can now use Bootstrap 4 in your Angular 8 front-end application just lie you would normally do.
+You can now use Bootstrap 4 in your Angular 10 front-end application just like you would normally do.

-### Styling Angular Components with Bootstrap 4
+### Styling Angular 10 Components with Bootstrap 4

 Let's take an example.
 Go ahead and open `src/app/app.component.html` and update it to add a Bootstrap navigation bar: